Understanding the Costs of Selling a House in Michigan

 Sell Your House Yourself

-If you sell your home yourself, you can avoid paying Realtor fees and save money in your home sale.
-A benefit of selling your home by owner is that you can decide how much work you want to do to the home to prepare it for sale.
+If you sell your house yourself, you can avoid paying Realtor fees and save money in your home sale.
+A benefit of selling your home by owner is that you can decide how much work you want to do to prepare it for sale.
 If you decide to sell this way, understand that selling your home may take longer and you’ll have to do the work yourself when it comes to listing your home, facilitating showings, and negotiating with potential buyers.

-Sell Your House to a Real Estate Investor
+Sell Your Michigan House to a Real Estate Investor

 Finally, a great way to sell your house without spending extra money on repairs, Realtors, or closing costs, is to sell your home to a real estate investor.
 Real estate investors prefer to purchase homes: